 The amount of time assigned to electives increases from 3 months in the first year to 6 months in the third year.
 Residents may serve on traditional consultation services such as cardiology, gastroenterology, pulmonary, nephrology, hematology-oncology, infectious diseases and other medicine subspecialties.
-In addition, there are core electives that all categorical residents are expected to complete during their training, these are: neurology and HIV/consult.
-Additionally, residents are expected to choose three ambulatory based electives such as dermatology, endocrinology or rheumatology.
+In addition, residents are encouraged to complete neurology and medical consult rotations.
+Additionally, residents are encouraged to choose three ambulatory based electives such as dermatology, endocrinology or rheumatology.

 Electives are also available in community medicine, occupational medicine, rehabilitation medicine, gynecology, otolaryngology, ophthalmology, anesthesiology, orthopedics, radiology and pathology.
 Other rotations, including research projects and an elective in Medical Educaton, are often arranged to meet the needs and interests of residents.

 Medical Consult (PGY-3)